kdeyev/pgz/README.md

 - `pgz.MenuScene` - implements game menu rendering as a pgz.Scene subclass
 - `pgz.ActorScene` - implements the basic actors managements, updates, rendering logic and actors collision detection.
 - `pgz.MapScene` - extends pgz.ActorScene for games based on the tiled maps.
 It also implements the tiles collision detection.
-- `pgz.RemoteScene` - allows to render the view of remote pgz.MapScene or pgz.ActorScene using WebSocket connection.
+- `pgz.RemoteSceneClient` - allows to render the view of remote pgz.MapScene or pgz.ActorScene using WebSocket connection.
 It might be useful handy for building of a multiplayer game

 ### Actors